jacobfhsmith/ae-08/README.md

-# ae-08
+# Application Exercise 8
-Application Exercise 8
+Please do final commit + push by Friday January 28 at 11:59 PM.